mreedr/custom-cursor-fastapi-mcp/README.md

-# FastAPI MCP String Manipulation
+# FastAPI MCP for String Manipulation

 Purpose of this project: